sasank-sasi/The-BOX---SUS-HACKS-24/README.md

 We are a team of passionate developers and problem-solvers who are dedicated to creating innovative solutions.
 Our team members include:

-* Sasi - core ML and DL dev
+* Sasi - Core ML and DL Dev
 * Vinod - ML and Flutter Dev
 * Rahaman - UI/UX designer and Data analyst
 * Siddu - Full stack Developer.